wandb/docs/content/guides/models/app/settings-page/emails.md

 weight: 30
 ---

 Add, delete, manage email types and primary email addresses in your W&B Profile Settings page.

-## Manage Emails

-Manage emails from the Settings page.
 Select your profile icon in the upper right corner of the W&B dashboard.
 From the dropdown, select **Settings**.
 Within the Settings page, scroll down to to the Emails dashboard:

 {{< img src="/images/app_ui/manage_emails.png" alt="" >}}

-### Primary email
+## Manage primary email

 The primary email is marked with a 😎 emoji.
 The primary email is automatically defined with the email you provided when you created a W&B account.